covid19 guitarists

 That being said, I didn’t want to make this article about me.
 Last week when I sent out an email to my readers and a few of my favorite guitarists, the response was overwhelming.
 I’m sorry for those I did not include, or who missed the deadline.

 I decided to cut most of my story out and include these instead.
-I think it’s interesting how things are changing for amateur and professional guitarists alike.
+It’s interesting how things are changing for amateur and professional guitarists alike.
 I especially admire those guitarists and musicians who are able to adapt.

 Here are their stories in the order that I received them.